BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 # FRONTEND:

 INTEGRATION:
 	- Refactor codes on frontend to ensure it only contains code related to frontend responsibilities
 	- ensure no business logic remains on frontend
+	- Refactor method names for clarity
+	- Concise comments for each method and key properties (e.g., BehaviorSubjects, dialog toggles)

 PRIMARY:
 	- Full responsivity! (not me)
 	- Mobile app/port?? (not me)
 	- Switch from http to https? (no domain, not yet)

 	- {ADMIN RELATED} : {{ SCRAPPED FOR NOW }}
 		- Admin side :
-			|-> CRUD of : daily motivationals to be posted for users at Homepage (+CRUD of separate notices later on(eg.:server maintenance))
+			- Message system (admin CRUD + homepage display)
+				- Only one message may be active at a time
+				- Dismissible until next login
 				- ability for user to X out the motivational/notice so they do not see it( resets on logout, upon login it shows again )

 	- notification
 		- notification to email upon registering
 			- check if email is valid
 				- CHECKS:
-					- does it exist as an email
+					- does it exist as an email (unverified)
 						- IF YES = CHECK if it exists already within database
 							- IF YES = deny registration and inform user that the email is already in use and to try a different one
 						- IF NO = deny registration? // OR dont bother, since there's no need for confirmation of registration
 					- is it already used within our database?
 						- IF YES = deny registration and inform user that the email is already in use and to try a different one
-					- send registration confirmation to email??
+					- send registration confirmation to email (done)
+			- (Not yet implemented): email verification step via click link
+			- Ensure email does not land in spam
+			- Configure sender label

 	- ensure due date is implemented properly
 		- check if backend saves it
 		- send 'notification' from backend to frontend if the due date is today
 		- make pipe to overwrite every other pipe's sorting and place due date pipe's tasks to front
+		- expired tasks should trigger alert
+		- completed tasks should not trigger alerts
+		- alerts auto-refresh

 	- Better registration requirement of password ( minlength, unique characters )
 	- Better pop-up messages for errors during registration and login (pop-up does not show on registration error?)
 	- Search bar?
-		- For Tasklist to find tasks
+		- For Tasklist to find tasks (supports partial match)
-		- For Userlist to find user(username or email)
+		- For Userlist to find user (username or email)
 			- ensure the table does not load in a way that it takes up the whole screen => implement scrolling
 	- Button to turn users to admin ( + confirmation )
 		- have a superadmin?
 	- unsubscribe everywhere to not cause bloating for devices/pc's?
 	- put every necessary button to main header ( at app.component.html )
+		- logout button (if logged in)
+		- language switch
+		- if admin: switch to homepage/overseer button
+	- replace current date picker with a more convenient one

 SECONDARY:
 	- user account update: